Pabau - Clinic Software for your Business | Go Paperless Today

 3. Conduct an internal review

-Initiate an internal audit to collect all necessary documents, records, and evidence related to the investigation.
+Initiate an internal audit to collect all necessary documentation, records, and evidence related to the investigation.
 This includes patient records, staff reports, internal communications, and other relevant materials.

 4. Prepare for the on-site inspection